Skip to main content

 Faculty members of the Division become eligible for tenure and/or promotion when they fulfill the criteria specified in The Pennsylvania State University policy (AC23).
 The criteria for this evaluation embrace three distinct but interrelated areas: the scholarship of teaching and learning; the scholarship of research and creative accomplishments; and service and the scholarship of service to the University, society, and the profession.
 The Division values continuing activities in each of these areas.

 A candidate for tenure and/or promotion to Associate Professor must meet the criteria described below in the areas of 1) teaching and learning; 2) research and creative accomplishments; and 3) service.
-In at least one of the categories of 1) teaching and learning or 2) research and creative accomplishments, he or she is further expected to demonstrate distinctive achievement; high- quality performance in both of these categories is also appropriate.
+In at least one of the categories of 1) teaching and learning or 2) research and creative accomplishments, the candidate is further expected to demonstrate excellent achievement; very good performance in both of these categories is also appropriate.
 In accordance with AC23, the presumption is that a positive tenure decision for an assistant professor will be sufficient to warrant promotion to Associate Professor.
 In exceptional cases, if the Division Committee or Division Head believes strongly that an individual should be tenured but not promoted, the burden is on that committee or administrator to show why promotion is not warranted.

 For promotion to Professor, candidates must demonstrate significant accomplishments beyond those presented at the time of promotion to Associate Professor.
 The candidate must show continued effectiveness as a teacher and, ongoing service to the University, the society and the profession; and a level of research and/or creative accomplishments sufficient to earn a national reputation for excellence.